 Areas of Oversight

-Institutional, or regional, accreditation applies to an entire institution, indicating that each of the institution’s units contributes to the achievement of its mission, goals, and strategic plan.
-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is UCF’s regional accrediting body.
+Institutional accreditation applies to an entire institution, indicating that each of the institution’s units contributes to the achievement of its mission, goals, and strategic plan.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is UCF’s institutional accrediting body.

 UCF is committed to employing qualified faculty members to achieve standards of excellence in teaching, research, and service.
 As part of UCF’s continued accreditation by SACSCOC, for each of its educational programs, the university is required to justify and document the qualifications of its faculty members.